stanleyjh/My_Website/README.md

 I am a Full Stack Developer working at Booz Allen Hamilton.
 I am a self-taught programmer.
 I was previously working in IT and I began my journey to programming on October 27th, 2019.

+I first created my personal website using WordPress with the elementor plugin and Bluehost to host my website.
+I decided to create my own website using React, JavaScript, CSS and HTML to be able to be able to configure everything and save on hosting costs.

 # About the website

 ## Tech Stack